franktranvantu/js-callback-functions/README.md

-In this section we'll use event handlers for the focus and blur events.
+In this section we'll use the same callback for multiple HTML elements.